Accident Prone Employees?

-It then went on to say that these “accident prone” employees were most likely:
+The article went on to say that these “accident-prone” employees were most likely:

 Wow!
 The article made me stop in my tracks and think:

-Of course a small percentage of workers cause most of the accidents.
+Of course, a small percentage of workers cause most of the accidents.
 How could it be any other way?
-If 100% of the workforce was involved in accidents, everyone would be injured!
+If 100% of the workforce were involved in accidents, everyone would be injured!

 Because only a small percentage of people are injured, people start thinking that they just had “bad luck.”
 But this isn’t right either.

 The small percentage of employees being involved in accidents (“causing the accidents” as the article claims) is simply a result of modern safety systems that keep most of the employees safe most of the time.

 SECOND, where could anyone get reliable statistics about the types of employees involved in accidents across the country that are grouped into the categories suggested above?
 I’ve never seen this type of report from the National Safety Council, OSHA, or the Bureau of Labor Statistics.
 My guess is that someone made this stuff up – which could be why the data was completely un-sourced in the article.

 - Don’t believe everything you read about safety.
 Look for the sources of statistics.
 “Experts believe” isn’t a good enough reference.

 - Think about statistics that are presented in articles.
 If they don’t seem right, they probably aren’t.
 Remember, over 50% of all statistics are made up (like this one).